CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-Which statement correctly describes `UPDATE students SET gender=:gender WHERE gender=:female_gender` on line 10 of `students.php`?
+Which statement correctly describes `UPDATE students SET gender=:gender WHERE gender=:female_gender` on line 10 of `student.php`?

 - It locates the arguments `:gender` and `:female_gender` in the SQL statement.